 Following the release of Metroid Prime Trilogy, Retro's next task was the development of a new Donkey Kong Country.
 The final product, the 2010 release of Donkey Kong Country Returns, takes much of its inspiration from the Rare-developed Donkey Kong Country trilogy on the SNES, modernizing and refining existing elements while also introducing new concepts.
 Following the release of Donkey Kong Country Returns, Retro assisted in the development of Mario Kart 7.
 Their work on the game included designing some of the game's tracks, including some inspired by their work on Donkey Kong Country Returns.

-In late 2012, Retro Studios moved to new office spaces in a much bigger building as the company had previously been hiring a lot of new talent to support the increasing demands of HD-development for the Wii U.
+In late 2012, Retro Studios moved to new office spaces in a much bigger building as the company had previously been hiring a lot of new talent to support the increasing demands of HD-development for the Wii U. The developer's first Wii U title is Donkey Kong Country: Tropical Freeze, which is currently scheduled for an early 2014 release.

 - Raven Blade (GameCube)